 Fighting ecommerce fraud means merchants must stay a step ahead of evolving threats to protect their customers and their bottom line.
-A recent study we published with Kount and Modern Retail revealed the top four fraud types threatening ecommerce merchants around the world.
+A 2020 study we published with Kount and Modern Retail revealed the top four fraud types threatening ecommerce merchants around the world.

 Pairing artificial intelligence with manual analysis to efficiently prevent attacks emerged as a major theme throughout the webinar.

 “AI can absolutely take some burden off fraud teams,” said Justin Griffin, Senior Fraud Analyst for wellness brand SkinnyFit and its parent company Smashtech.
 “But I don’t think AI alone can provide all the functions merchants need to fight fraud and avoid the expensive backend costs that fraud causes, such as loss of goods, shipping fees, payment processing costs and eventual loss from chargebacks.”